UNamurCSFaculty/anemone/README.md

 https://staff.info.unamur.be/jmj/Anemone/videos

 The source code is available from this github repository together with a jar file.
-Case studies can also be found on the github as well as a tutorial article on the use of the workbench.
+Case studies can also be found on this github repository as well as a tutorial article on the use of the workbench.

 ## For the impatient